Updated April 2026

 Breakdown Occurs

-Your vehicle experiences a mechanical or electrical failure during normal use.
+Your vehicle experiences a mechanical or electrical failure during normal use on Australian roads.

 2